FioriBazarello/vue-advices/README.md

 # Vue Advices
 Just a demo using Vue.
 An advice seeking page based on the Advice Slip JSON API.
-Available in https://fioribazarello.github.io/vue-advices/

 ## Project setup
 ```